 The Pupil Premium was introduced in April 2011 and schools are currently allocated funding for children from low-income families who are eligible for free school meals, or who have been in the past six years, looked after children and children from families with parents in the Armed Forces.

-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.The sport funding can only be spent on sport and PE provision in schools.
-At All Saints’, we strive to promote healthy and active lifestyles and aim to provide sporting opportunities for all our pupils.
-This year we have used the funding to focus on increasing participation in School Games events across a broader range of year groups.
+This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of PE, School Sports and Physical Activity (PESSPA) for all their children .

-At the end of the half term we join up with other schools to share what we have learned by taking part in sports festivals.
-We are also taking part in School Games activities and we have our own page on their website.
+Throughout the school year, we join up with other schools to share what we have learned by taking part in sports’ festivals and competitions.
+We currently have achieved the Bronze School Games Mark.

 You can read all about what we are doing by selecting School Games.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.